The importance of writing a will

 - Avoid intestacy rules.
 If you die without making a will, your estate will be divided according to set rules rather than your intentions.

-- Reduce your Inheritance Tax.
-Anything in your estate above £325,000 (2022/23 tax year) is liable for Inheritance Tax, so making arrangements in your will can ensure you don’t pay any more tax than you owe.
+- Help to reduce your Inheritance Tax.
+Anything in your estate above £325,000 (2022/23 tax year) is liable for Inheritance Tax, so making arrangements in your will can help to reduce the amount of inheritance tax your estate is liable for.

 - Give to organisations or charities.
 It’s not just people who can benefit from your will, but organisations and causes close to your heart can do too.

 - Protect your digital assets.
 Increasingly, our treasured possessions are accessed digitally, from photographs to password-protected documents.
-Find out more about what hapens to their digital legacy after they pass away.
+Find out more about what happens to their digital legacy after they pass away.